A Travel Price Comparison for Italy Florence vs. Amalfi for Attractions, Food, Old Town, and Couples

 Is there more to do in Florence or Amalfi?

 Visitors will usually find more to do in Amalfi than Florence, as it offers more sights, attractions, and activities.
-Amalfi is better known for its nightlife, scuba diving & snorkeling, beaches, and hiking, while Florence is more popular for its museums, historical sights, and shopping.
+Amalfi is better known for its nightlife, scuba diving & snorkeling, beaches, and hiking, while Florence is more popular for its museums and attractions, historical sights, and shopping.
 Florence is well known for its iconic beauty, world-renowned Renaissance art and architecture, and beautifully maintained gardens.
 Amalfi is well known for its dramatic views, charming character, and excellent limoncello.
 Also, Amalfi is famous for the dramatic coastline.

 How is Florence different from Amalfi?